 If there are 50 people working on a project, then there will definitely be subjects that need separate discussions.
 Therefore, the best practice here is to create a collaboration space for your team to focus entirely on the project completion.
 However, if there are just two people working on a project, this will no longer be necessary.

 There are no strict rules for team or channel creation.
 All you need is to test what works best for your team.

-If you collaboration requires creating a new team for each project, channels of these teams can represent stages or aspects of project resolution.
-If we take our project management scenarios, channel examples may be:
+If your collaboration requires creating a new team for each project, channels of these teams can represent stages or aspects of project resolution.
+If we take our project management scenario, channel examples may be:

 - Steering Committee

 Conversation in a channel vs chat in Microsoft Teams

 Many users prefer to use group chats to discuss work projects, share insights and leave feedback.
 This is a more familiar way of communication – similar to popular instant messengers like WhatsApp – and it’s ‘closer’ to users.

 However, communicating in channels sometimes makes much more sense when it comes to team collaboration.

 Group chats are private, and the content shared there is only visible to its members.